sreeramraghu04/react-router-dom-vintedge/NOTES.md

 8. relative link ?

 - pending:

   - usesearchparams / queryparams
+    access the search params in the home component using the hook from react rouder dom set a variable holds search params(creating a state using usesearchparams hook) save the value of the brand of the product from the search params object to a variable called brand filter log the value of the brand filter to the console

   - hook = use search params
   - uselocation
   - loader function